 But this version of Gremolata is different.
 It is made with olive oil as a base and turned into an herby “sauce” – a little catering trick we’ve used for years that helps preserve the flavor a little longer.

-I often use Gremolita to swirl into soups, spooned over fish, or chicken or eggs, over roasted veggies or avocado toast.
-I love swirling it into a simple pot of beans or pasta or risotto or serve with hearty meaty dishes like braised shanks.
+- Use Gremolita to swirl into soups, spoon over fish, or chicken or eggs, over roasted veggies or avocado toast.

 In catering, we would often serve Gremolata with grilled beef or slow-braised meats to give them a bit of brightness.
 At home, I use it on practically everything.